 Refugees will often have to spend years in a foreign country before they have the chance to go back to their own countries, if ever.
 For that reason, they need to make plans for settling in, sending their children to school, finding jobs and getting integrated into the community by making friends and social connections.
 This is virtually impossible if they don't share the same language because they cannot talk to locals and not even understand written signs, letters or other texts.

-have helped enlighten many institutions about what kind of measures to take in order to integrate refugees by offering English classes.
+The Lessons of Northern Ireland have helped enlighten many institutions about what kind of measures to take in order to integrate refugees by offering English classes.
 Northern Ireland has made a great effort to do so, and contribute to the integration of newcomers to its own system.
-However, these interventions would soon face unexpected problems that required programmes to be modified and adapted to the refugees’ actual needs, which happened to go much farther than first expected.
+However, these interventions would soon face unexpected problems that required programmes to be modified and adapted to the refugees' actual needs, which happened to go much farther than first expected.
 The results of these first trials were presented as reports to the government and other institutions that might get interested in integrating refugees through a local language teaching program, and these results are now being considered by other countries with integration policies, like New Zealand.

 Teaching English to refugees from other cultures is challenging because most of them come from different cultures, where educational policies and academic literacy are different from ours, so refugees did have a hard time adapting to our educative model.
 Some of them might not even know how to read or write, and have never been in a classroom before, so they lack basic knowledge on how to work as a student.
-These are fundamental for developing programmes that successfuly integrate refugees into our society.
+These lessons for the classroom are fundamental for developing programmes that successfuly integrate refugees into our society.

 A comprehensive program should not only include language contents but also literacy basics, cultural training and basic education on the history, laws and customs of the United Kingdom.
 Without this base, refugees will still lack basic skills needed for integration.